-Self Assessment enables the children to assess their own learning and understanding - this may be done verbally or written (e.g. traffic light system, smiley face or a comment) Peer Assessment enables the children to assess each others learning and understanding, either
+Self Assessment enables the children to assess their own learning and understanding - this may be done verbally or written (e.g. traffic light system, smiley face or a comment)

-Peer Assessment enables the children to assess each others learning and understanding, enverbally or written.
+Peer Assessment enables the children to assess each others learning and understanding, either verbally or written.